Picture this: You’re checking a credit report and notice a hard inquiry was made, but you don’t recognize it.

-Hard inquiries should only be made on your credit report with your permission.
-However, there are situations that can make this confusing.
+Hard inquiries should only be made on your credit reports with your permission.
+But there are situations that can make this confusing.
 For example, shopping for auto financing can result in several inquiries if one dealer reaches out to multiple lenders.
 So while you may have thought that authorizing one dealer meant one hard inquiry, you could end up with several.

-You may have to do some searching online to get their contact information, or you could call the credit bureau to get more detailed information from them.
-If the mistake was a reporting error, they should be able to help you.
+You may have to do some searching online to get their contact information, or you could call the credit bureau to get more detailed information from it.
+If the mistake was a reporting error, the bureau should be able to help you.
 If not, you can file a dispute by calling the bureau or mailing a letter.

 Sign of possible identity theft